10 Best Surf Board Leashes

 Installation and Setup

-Installing a surf board leash takes only a minute, but doing it correctly prevents lost boards and damaged gear.
-Thread the leash string through the leash plug, loop it back over the rail saver, and pull it tight so the rail saver sits flush against the tail of the board.
-Attach the cuff to your back ankle, usually just above the ankle bone.
-The cord should trail off the back of the board toward your ankle; if it runs along the rail, you may have the swivels twisted.
+Thread the leash string through the leash plug, loop it back over the rail saver, and cinch it tight so the rail saver sits flush against the tail.
+The cuff goes on your back ankle just above the ankle bone, on the side opposite your leash plug.
+The cord should trail straight back from the board to your ankle; if it runs along the rail, one of the swivels is likely twisted.

 Maintenance and Reliability Signals